fossabot/Community-Guidelines/GOVERNANCE.md

 Not all decisions can be made using lazy consensus.
 Issues such as those affecting the strategic direction or legal standing of the project must gain explicit approval in the form of a vote.
 Every member of the community is encouraged to express their opinions in all discussion and all votes.
 However, only project committers and/or PMC members (as defined above) have binding votes for the purposes of decision making.

-If a formal vote on a proposal is called (signaled simply by sending a email with ‘[VOTE]’ in the subject line), all participants on the project contributors’ list may express an opinion and vote.
-They do this by sending an email in reply to the original ‘[VOTE]’ email, with the following vote and information:
+If a formal vote on a proposal is called (signaled by posting to the [OpenAIM Discussion Portal](https://discuss.openaim.io#narrow/stream/14-Vote), all participants on the project contributor list may express an opinion and vote.
+They do this by replying to the original portal posting, with the following vote and information:

 *   +1 ‘yes’, ‘agree’: also willing to help bring about the proposed action
 *   +0 ‘yes’, ‘agree’: not willing or able to help bring about the proposed action
 *   -0 ‘no’, ‘disagree’: but will not oppose the action’s going forward
 *   -1 ‘no’, ‘disagree’: opposes the action’s going forward and must propose an alternative action to address the issue (or a justification for not addressing the issue)

-To abstain from the vote, participants simply do not respond to the email.
+To abstain from the vote, participants simply do not respond.
 However, it can be more helpful to cast a ‘+0’ or ‘-0’ than to abstain, since this allows the team to gauge the general feeling of the community if the proposal should be controversial.

 Every member of the community, from interested user to the most active developer, has a vote.
 The project encourages all members to express their opinions in all discussion and all votes.